-Pour water over the soil, using, for example, a watering can or put the plant directly under a tap
+Pour water over the soil or put the plant directly under a tap

 Continue adding water to the pot until it starts to run out from the drainage holes

-If you have a tray under the pot when watering, make sure you remove all the collected water afterwards - never let your plant sit in water
+If you have a tray under the pot, make sure you remove all the collected water afterwards - never let your plant sit in water

-If you watered under a tap make sure that water has stopped running out from the bottom before putting it back
+If you watered under the tap make sure that water has stopped running out from the bottom before putting it back

-“Even if the Elephant ear likes water they still like to dry up just slightly between waterings.” — PLANTA TIP
+“Even if the Elephant ear likes consistent moisture they still like to dry up just slightly between waterings.” — PLANTA TIP

 Fill the plant tray with water